andywar65/dj-hx-patterns/README.md

 ## Apps
 ### Box list
 Most simple.
 Add items to a list, modify them inline, change their position.
 Suitable for related objects.
+### Bulk table
+Long list with pagination.
+Modify or delete in bulk.
 ### Hierarchy
 Like previous, but you build trees instead of lists.
 Based on fabulous lightweight [django-tree-queries](https://django-tree-queries.readthedocs.io/en/latest/).
-### Bulk table
-Long list with pagination.
-Modify or delete in bulk.
 ## TODO
-Tests
+Tests, Timeline app.